 Do I get extra help if I care for a child with special needs or a disability?

-We understand that fostering a child with disabilities or medical needs can be challenging, which is why we’ll provide you with all the additional training, support and specialist equipment you need to care for them in the best way possible.
+Fostering a child with disabilities or medical needs can be challenging, which is why we will give you the training and support you need and ensure that any specialist equipment required to care for them is provided.

 What payments and allowances will I receive?